kevin-klein1/StreamStory/README.md

 4) See .env_sample file for instructions on API key setup for testing.
 Go to <a href="https://developer.spotify.com/" target="_bank">Spotify For Developers</a> to retrieve your keys.

+5) Enter command "flask run" or "flask run --debug" in terminal to get the server up and running.

 ## Library Packages

 * [Flask](https://flask.palletsprojects.com/en/3.0.x/)